KristofarStavrev/leagueofnobles-website/README.md

 - A database created with SQLAlchemy containing information about the product assortment.
 Automatically updates when changes are made (ex. updates available product quantity when a sale is made)
 - Multipage catalogue containing all the products offerd for sale
 - Shopping cart with a fully operational checkout system
-- Functional "contact us" page and a newsletter feature
+- Functional "Contact us" page and a newsletter feature

 ## Project deployment